Skip to content

 New Jersey

-Start by applying for a business license with the SOS, register with the Department of Revenue and Enterprise Service, and consult with your local county clerk’s office for any other requirements.
+To get your cleaning business license in New Jersey, register with the New Jersey Division of Revenue and Municipality Websites.
+Then register with the Department of Revenue and Enterprise Service, and consult with your local county clerk’s office for any other requirements.

 New Mexico

-To get your cleaning business started in New Mexico, register with the New Mexico Secretary of State (SOS).
-You can register with the SOS website, then file for sales tax, paycheck withholdings, and estimated income tax with the Taxation & Revenue Department.
-Make sure you check with the county clerk in your city or county for any other requirements.
+To get licensed in New Mexico, register with the New Mexico Secretary of State.
+Then file for sales tax, paycheck withholdings, and estimated income tax with the Taxation & Revenue Department.

 New York